Isaiah

 So that My salvation may reach to the end of the earth”” (Isa 49:6).

-It should come as no surprise to us that the Ethiopian eunuch, a court official of Candace, queen of the Ethiopians, has chosen Isaiah from all the Old Testament books to take with him from Jerusalem.
-In that book he meets Jesus when he is reading it during the journey back to his country after his visit to Jerusalem (Acts 8:27-28,35).
+It should come as no surprise to us that the Ethiopian eunuch, a court official of Candace, queen of the Ethiopians, has, from all the Old Testament books, chosen to take the book of Isaiah with him from Jerusalem.
+In this book he meets Jesus when he is reading it during the journey back to his country after his visit to Jerusalem (Acts 8:27-28,35).
 Isaiah has preached to him the gospel that he accepts after the explanation by Philip.
-He is the first of the nations of whom Scriptures tell us that he has received part in salvation.
+He is the first of the nations of whom Scriptures tell us that he has become partaker of salvation.

 Subdivision of the book

 The book of Isaiah can be divided in several ways.
-The large division is that into two main parts, with a small middle part in between:
+The large division is in two main parts, with a small middle part in between:

 1. Main part 1: Prophetic part (Isaiah 1-35).

 This part is about God’s judgment on Israel and the nations.
 In it Assyria is used by God as an instrument, as a rod of discipline in His hand.
 The youngest son of Isaiah is given a name with a meaning that indicates the contents of this part: “Maher-shalal-hash-baz” (Isa 8:3).
-That name means, as has already been mentioned, ‘swift is the booty, speedy is the prey’.
+This name means, as already mentioned, ‘swift is the booty, speedy is the prey’.

 2. Middle part: Historical part (Isaiah 36-39).

 Here we see the history of Hezekiah as a type and illustration of the history of the faithful remnant of Israel.
-That remnant is tried and tested and comes in trouble both by its own sins and by enemies from outside.
+This remnant is tried and tested and in trouble both by its own sins and by enemies from outside.
 The LORD gives salvation through healing and deliverance.

 This part is also a prophetic part.
-It is about the salvation of the LORD that will come upon the people despite the failure of Israel.
-God will eventually be able to bless the people thanks to the coming of the servant of the LORD, the Christ, the Messiah.
-Both names mean the same thing.
+It is about the salvation of the LORD that will come upon the people despite Israel’s failure.
+God will eventually be able to bless the people through the coming of the Servant of the LORD, the Christ, the Messiah.
+These names mean the same.
 Both Christ (Greek) and Messiah (Hebrew) mean ‘Anointed’.

 The eldest son of Isaiah is given a name with a meaning that indicates the contents of this part: “Shear-jashub” (Isa 7:3).
-That name means, as has already been noted, “a remnant will return”.
-To this remnant God will give all His promised blessings.
+This name means, as already mentioned, “a remnant will return”.
+To this remnant God will bestow all His promised blessings.

-The book of Isaiah is as it were a Bible in miniature.
-The first part, including the middle part, has as many chapters as the Old Testament Bible books, namely thirty-nine.
+The book of Isaiah is a Bible in miniature.
+The first part, including the middle part, has as many chapters as the Old Testament has Bible books, namely 39.
 In this part the emphasis is on God’s judgments on His people.
-Those judgments must come because God is the Holy One of Israel and His people have become unholy.
-In the Old Testament God’s holiness is also in the foreground.
+These judgments must come because God is the Holy One of Israel and His people have become unholy.
+In the Old Testament God’s holiness is more in the foreground.

-The second part has as many chapters as the New Testament Bible books, namely twenty-seven.
+The second part has as many chapters as the New Testament has Bible books, namely 27.
 This part emphasizes that salvation is the result of God’s grace for Israel.
-In the New Testament God’s grace is also in the foreground.
+In the New Testament God’s grace is more in the foreground.

-The characters of the first and second main part are very different.
+The characters of the first and the second main part are quite different.
 This is related to the enemies of God’s people who play a leading role in each of these parts.
 In the first part Assyria is the enemy, in the second part it is Babylon.
-In the middle part the change from one enemy to the other is discussed.
+The middle part deals with the change from one enemy to the other.
 But He Who controls and governs everything is the God of Israel.

 It is also possible to divide the book of Isaiah into seven parts: